heroku/predictionio-engine-regression/README.md

      -d $'{"vector": [ 75 ]}'
 ```

-The response contains an averages all 5 results into a single prediction:
+The engine returns an averaged prediction:

 ```json
 {